Genetics Projects for Middle School

 As your child gets older it can be difficult to find quality materials to start or continue your homeschooling journey.
 Many times what's out there is geared toward younger learners, is incredibly expensive, isn't as advertised, or isn't a good match for your child.

 I am the author of several workbooks for homeschooling families.
 Each of the workbooks is affordably priced and contains quality material that is easy-to-implement and is actually interesting for the learner.
 All of my workbooks were reviewed and approved by Strictly Secular + Inclusive Homeschooling.
 Below, you will find information about the workbooks and find links to free samples from each of them.
+As an Amazon Associate, I earn from qualifying purchases.

 Homeschool Writing Curriculum for Middle School: 5th and 6th Grade Writing